IrfanAkram5/JavaScriptSorting/README.md

 For that reason, when re-building the sorted DOM tree, I have put in an arbitary Timeout of 10ms after 500 rows.
 Rebuilding the DOM tree is the last step after sorting.
 The break gives the system an opportunity to step in and render the results thus far before re-attaching and displaying the remaining rows.
 500 is probably excessive as most tables are not that large anyway.
 Also, in term of display, normally it is 20 to 30 rows at a time, not a full table.
 However, as far as the user is concerned, s/he has got instantaneous feedback on 10 000 rows of data.

+## Contributions
+Contributions are welcome whether it is highlighting bugs, contributing to the code or improving the Readme.
+The reason I empahsize the pure JS aspect is because I am not familiar with any of the JS frameworks!
+So if anyone knows how to make it available/play nice or whatever the correct terminology is to Vue, React, Node, etc. it would be a welcome contribution.
+In addition, if anyone has any insights into how to make the DOM tree rebuild quicker post sort, that would also be very welcome.